Seagulls

 with a ten pound note!”

-He or she who does is a fool
+He or she who does is the fool.

 Too often, poets’ nights and open mics